benschaf/waste-schedule/TESTING.md

 ![screenshot](documentation/bugs.png)

+⤴️ This is a screenshot of the bugs that were fixed.

 Note: Many of the bugs were only tracked in github issues retroactively.
 For these bugs, the commit that fixed the bug is linked in a comment of the issue.
 That way, all of the bugs, fixes and the process of fixing them can be tracked from within Github issues.

 ### Unfixed Bugs